Henley-High-School/pew-pew-penguino-site/README.md

 # You found the offical website for Pew Pew Penguino!

-## Have a look to see what we've done via our blogs or browse around the place!
+## Have a look to see what we've done via our blogs or browse around the place and visit things like our newsltter or the repository.

 <a href="https://penguinogame.me/aboutus">
   <button class="cayman-button">About Us</button>